jnozzi/cocoadev.com/markdown/GrowingVirtualMemory.md

 Even better, if the objects are short-lived, just alloc/init them, use them, and then release them.
 Ex:

-General/MyObject* foo = General/[[MyObject alloc] init];
+MyObject* foo = [[MyObject alloc] init];
 [foo setSomething:@"Some value"];
 [someDictionary addObject:foo];   // The object is now retained by the dictionary itself.
 [foo release];

-As General/MacOSX's memory system has pre-allocated entries for various sized memory objects (cached for re-use), this all is super-fast.
+As MacOSX's memory system has pre-allocated entries for various sized memory objects (cached for re-use), this all is super-fast.

 There are so many cases no auto-released objects are needed, but due to past behavior they sneak in....